icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 ### [zoppo](https://github.com/zoppo/zoppo)

- ** Zoppo **是ZSH的残缺配置框架. 就像一句意大利谚语所说：“ chi va con lo zoppo，impara a zoppicare”，我们意识到自己正带着a子走路，现在自己会变得残废.
+**Zoppo** is the crippled configuration framework for ZSH.
+As an Italian saying goes: "chi va con lo zoppo, impara a zoppicare", we realized we were walking with a cripple and are now going to become crippled ourselves.

 ### [zpacker](https://github.com/happyslowly/zpacker)